 You can ask – “Isn’t the service a modern and intuitive one?”.
 Well, it is, and it is not at the same time.

-Some recent parts such as Yammer or Planner are well thought out and easy to adopt, but others, such as SharePoint or Outlook clients, bring a huge legacy do deal with.
+Some recent parts such as Yammer or Planner are well thought out and easy to adopt, but others, such as SharePoint or Outlook clients, bring a huge legacy to deal with.

 The list of 100 technical questions I mentioned in this article’s lead is still valid.
 Remember to go through the technical assessment to identify any blockers or problems you may have.

-There are also many technical decisions to make – for example, “Is it worth to deploy SSO, or maybe password sync will be sufficient?”.
+There are also many technical decisions to make – for example, “Is it worth deploying SSO, or maybe password sync will be sufficient?”.
 All of these will help you with scoping your final project.

 I have seen many customers trying to do the pilot by themselves… It almost always ends up taking much longer than expected with many questions not answered.
 Just look for an expert to support you during the process.